 - the sale of the Products to purchasers other than consumers or authorised distributors, selected by the Supplier.

-19.5 Furthermore, the parties agree that the following situations shall be considered as exceptional circumstances which justify the earlier termination by the other party: bankruptcy, moratorium, receivership, liquidation or any kind of composition between the debtor and the creditors, or any circumstances which are likely to affect substantially one party's ability to carry out its obligations under this Contract.
+19.5 Furthermore, the parties agree that the following situations shall be considered as exceptional circumstances which justify the earlier termination by the other party: declaration of bankruptcy, moratorium, receivership, liquidation or any kind of composition between the debtor and the creditors, or any circumstances which are likely to affect substantially one party's ability to carry out its obligations under this Contract.

 ARTICLE 20 EFFECTS OF TERMINATION